tesseract-robotics/tesseract_docs/_source/intro/tesseract_setup_wizard_doc.rst

 6. Click **ADD GROUP** to add the chain to your list of kinematics groups.

-Method 2: Select All Links
+Method 2: Select All Joints
 --------------------------

 You can also specify a kinematics group by specifying each joint in the group.
 To do this: